Kerryon Johnson: Detroit Lions

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On May 7, 2021, Johnson was claimed off waivers by the Philadelphia Eagles.

-On August 17, 2021, Johnson was waived by the Eagles with an injury designation and placed on injured reserve.
+On August 17, 2021, he was waived by the Eagles with an injury designation and placed on injured reserve.
 He was released on August 26.

 San Francisco 49ers

-On September 14, 2021, Johnson was signed to the San Francisco 49ers practice squad.
+On September 14, 2021, Johnson was signed to the practice squad of the San Francisco 49ers.
 He was released on October 5.

 Philadelphia Eagles (second stint)

-Following Miles Sanders suffering a broken bone in his hand and Jordan Howard suffering a stinger, Johnson was signed to the Philadelphia Eagles practice squad on December 28.
+Following Miles Sanders suffering a broken bone in his hand and Jordan Howard suffering a stinger, Johnson was signed to the Eagles practice squad on December 28.
 He was released on January 10, 2022.

 NFL career statistics

+Coaching career

+In June 2023, he was announced as the Director of Player Development at North Alabama.
+In 2024, he was made the team's running backs coach.

+On April 17, 2025, East Tennessee State head coach Will Healy announced he had hired Johnson to coach running backs for the Buccaneers.